Brand Names: Adriamycin®, Adriamycin RDF, Rubex®, Adriamycin PFS

 Doxorubicin is an antibiotic that is used only in the treatment of certain cancers.
 Specifically, this drug belongs to a class of medications called anthracycline antibiotics, and is made from a natural product produced by the soil fungus Streptomyces.
 Doxorubicin damages DNA, and may slow or stop cancer cells.

 This drug is given as an injection into a vein (intravenous).
 Each injection usually takes several minutes.
 The duration of treatment depends on what other drugs you are taking, the type of cancer being treated, and how well your body is tolerating the medication.
 Doxorubicin may sometimes be given as a continuous infusion.
 With this method, the drug is still injected into a vein, but at a slower pace, with each injection taking longer.
-Your doctor will recommend the exact dosage and schedule that is best for you.
+Your doctor will recommend the dosage and schedule that is appropriate for you.

 Doxorubicin side effects